marckhouzam/cobra-completion-testing/README.md

 # Dependencies

-You will need to clone this project and clone the Cobra project both in the same parent directory.
+- Clone this project and clone the Cobra project both in the same parent directory
-You will need an installation of Docker.
+- Docker
-You will need an installation of GO.
+- GO

 Docker is used to execute the tests for different versions of the different shells.
 The tests can be run on Linux or MacOS.